jasperblues/Round-and-Round-Kit/README.md

 Use SWIZZLE_BACK = YES (default) to tell the UINavigationController to track which animation style was used when pushing a view controller.
 It will then apply the same when popping.
 The benefit of this is you don't have to do anything to handle back button behavior.
+The drawback is that we're poking around in places we might not be welcome . . .
 If you don't want this behavior, set this option to NO in UINavigationController+PushPopRotated.h.

 #Example Video